Special Event Insurance

 • Trade shows

-What does special event insurance cover?
+What does business event insurance cover?

-This policy protects a business’s investment in an event, such as the cost of renting a venue.
+Special event coverage protects a business’s investment in an event, such as the cost of renting a venue.
 It also provides event liability insurance for accidents that cause an injury or damage someone's property.

 Specifically, a special event insurance policy covers the following types of claims: